Praful22/xpp-solo12/README.md

 # xpp-solo12

 # xpp_solo12
-A ROS package for visualizing gaits generated using towr using xpp
+A ROS package for visualizing gaits generated using towr in xpp.

 ## How to Add Solo12 to Towr
 These instructions are written for [towr built with catkin](https://github.com/ethz-adrl/towr#-building-with-catkin).